 The past reappears.
-Veli Bej in Budapest is one of the oldest bath that has remained from the Turkish rule.
+Veli Bej in Budapest is one of the oldest baths that have remained from the Turkish rule.

-In 1514 the Turkish took over Buda, and slowly the rest of the castles and until 1686 Hungary lived under the rule of the Turkish.
+In 1514, the Turkish took over Buda, and slowly the rest of the castle and until 1686 Hungary lived under the rule of the Turkish.

-150 years under the rule of the Turkish left a deep mark in the Hungarian history.
-It might sound strange, but this era had its positives, for example the spread of the baths, from which some still works to this day in Budapest and Eger.
+150 years under the rule of the Turkish left a deep mark in Hungarian history.
+It might sound strange, but this era had its positives, for example, the spread of the baths, from which some still works to this day in Budapest and Eger.

-Those who has visited Turkey have surely noticed the scribbled inscriptions on the walls of monuments – mosques, fountains, bridges, tombs – which in Turkish they call kitáb.
-With their decorated looks, they partly served as decorations for the buildings, but on the other hand they created an everlasting memory of the builder as well.
+Those who have visited Turkey have surely noticed the scribbled inscriptions on the walls of monuments – mosques, fountains, bridges, tombs – which in Turkish they call kitáb.
+With their decorated looks, they partly served as decorations for the buildings, but on the other hand, they created an everlasting memory of the builder as well.

 However, the beautifully formulated poems were also puzzles: the intelligent reader could calculate the date of construction by summing up the number of certain letters.
 The year recovered from the Veli Bej bath is 1574-75.